dimiboeckaerts/DepoScope/README.md

 ## General information

-This is the repository related to our manuscript *DepoScope: accurate phage depolymerase annotation and domain delineation using large language models*, currently in submission at PLOS Computational Biology.
+This is the repository related to our manuscript *DepoScope: accurate phage depolymerase annotation and domain delineation using large language models*, published in PLOS Computational Biology.

 ## Quick start